 Cascade Locks

 The city thrived throughout most of the twentieth century.
-Major changes happened in 1986 when the Columbia River Gorge National Scenic Area Act was passed, and all major construction in the area was completed.
-By the end of the 1980’s, lumber mills were closed, while the National Forests were shut down to logging.
-Timber industry gave way to tourism, which remains on the rise nowadays.
+Significant changes happened in 1986 when the Columbia River Gorge National Scenic Area Act was passed, and all major construction in the area was completed.
+By the end of the 1980s, lumber mills were closed, and the National Forests were closed to logging.
+The timber industry gave way to tourism, which remains on the rise.

 Bridge of the Gods